dr-skot/json-stash/README.md

 { $type: serializer.key, data: serialzier.save(value) }
 ```

-When `unstash` encounters this, it looks up serializer with that `key` and calls `serializer.load(data)` to recreate the original value.
+When `unstash` encounters this, it looks up the serializer with that `key` and calls `serializer.load(data)` to recreate the original value.

 Here's the built-in serializer for `RegExp`, for example: